Non-Gaussianity from the Cross-correlation of the Astrophysical Gravitational Wave Background and the Cosmic Microwave Background: SNR Evaluation

 where $\mathbb{C}_\ell^{-1}$ is the inverse covariance matrix that here we explicit

 Here the $\sigma_\ell^2$s are the covariances and contain both the cosmic variance and the noise contribution.
 We report as an example

 and

 We consider the angular power spectra for the noise of LISA and BBO (normalized with respect to the monopole) and we evaluate the resulting SNR.
 In Fig. \ref{Fig::SNR_ellmax} we report the cumulative SNR.
 We consider just the contribution coming from the auto- and cross- correlation, neglecting the CMB contribution (otherwise the SNR coming from the CMB, would be so high to cover the effects of the SGWB we are interested in).
 For both the detectors we see that only the multipoles up to $\ell \sim 4-5$ give a relevant contribution.
 In particular we see that LISA will not be able to detect such a signal, resulting in a SNR lower than $10^{-1}$, suggesting that the Fisher forecast will be unable to put tight constraints on $f_{\rm NL}$.
 On the other hand we see that BBO is able not only to reach a SNR of order one, but is so sensitive that the SNR is limited for the first multipoles just by the cosmic variance; it then saturates at a value of almost 4.
 This clarifies the very strong constraining power for $f_{\rm NL}$ showed in the main text but at the same time underlines how promising is the GW search and the need to improve angular resolution.
 The plots also show the impact of nG on the SNR.
 We see that effect of nG are more relevant for LISA, causing and increase (positive $f_{\rm NL}$) or a decrease (negative $f_{\rm NL}$) of the SNR.
+We clarify that the suppression just explained happens only for low values of $f_{\rm NL}$.
+In the case of a negative $f_{\rm NL}$ but with a large absolute values, assuming ($b-p$) positive, the second term of \eqref{Eq::General_NG_Bias} would give a positive dominating contribution in the auto-correlation spectrum, leading to an increase of the SNR.
+For the models adopted in this work, this effect would be important at values of $f_{\rm NL}$ around 10, so outside the constraints given by Planck.